-- An izakaya is a fantastic little pub-like restaurant in Japan where you can find some of the most delicious food, drinks, and a unique cultural atmosphere
+- A Japanese izakaya is a fantastic little pub-like restaurant with some of the most delicious food and drinks

 - Be prepared; almost every izakaya has a small seating fee and smoking (and you can’t hide from it)